FiifiYawson/tasktracker/README.md

 # tasktracker
-this is a project code that tracks your tasks once you register on page
+this is a react project code that tracks your tasks once you register on page

 you can visit http://task-tracker-0.herokuapp.com to try it out